 The Spark of the Great Fire of London

-The summer of 1666 was so hot in England that the earth was scorched, wood and straw were tinder dry.
-The disaster that became known forever as the Great Fire of London was triggered during the early hours of the 2nd September at Thomas Farriner's (c.1615-1670) bakehouse on Pudding Lane.
-A flying spark from the bread oven may have appeared commonplace and dismissible but the forgotten spark turned into a fire after Farriner went to bed.
-Smelling smoke, the family escaped but an employee was lost to the flames.
+The summer of 1666 was so hot in England that the earth was scorched, and wood and straw were tinder dry.
+The disaster that became known forever as the Great Fire of London was triggered during the early hours of the 2nd of September at Thomas Farriner's (c.1615-1670) bakehouse on Pudding Lane.
+A flying spark from the bread oven may have appeared commonplace and dismissible, but the forgotten spark turned into a fire after Farriner went to bed.
+Smelling smoke, the family escaped, but an employee was lost to the flames.